A Study of Experimental Immunotherapy With Autologous (your own) T-cells for Non-Small Cell Lung Cancer

 - Contraceptive use by men or women should be consistent with local regulations regarding the methods of contraception for those participating in clinical studies.

-- A female subject is eligible to participate if they are not pregnant or breastfeeding and if she is not of childbearing potential.
+- A female participants are eligible to participate if they are not pregnant or breastfeeding and if she is not of childbearing potential.

-- Subjects who have received GSK3377794 in Arm A are eligible for anti-PD-1 rescue therapy with pembrolizumab 200 milligrams flat dose once every 3 weeks (Q3W) if they fulfil all the following criteria:
+- Participants who have received GSK3377794 in Arm A are eligible for therapy with pembrolizumab 200 milligrams flat dose once every 3 weeks if they fulfil certain criteria.

 You CAN'T join if...

-- NSCLC with BRAF, HER2, and/or any other actionable genetic aberration that can be treated with targeted standard of care (NCCN recommended) therapy.
+- NSCLC with B-Raf gene (BRAF) V600E mutation, Neurotrophic Tropomyosin-Related Kinase (NTRK) gene fusion, and/or any other actionable genetic aberration that can be treated with targeted SoC (NCCN recommended) therapy.

 - Symptomatic or untreated leptomeningeal or brain metastases or spinal cord compression.

-- Subject has an active autoimmune disease that has required systemic treatment in past 2 years.
+- Participant has an active autoimmune disease that has required systemic treatment in past 2 years.

-- Subject has a history of chronic or recurrent (within the last year prior to enrollment) severe autoimmune or active immune-mediated disease requiring steroids or other immunosuppressive treatments.
+- Participant has a history of chronic or recurrent (within the last year prior to enrollment) severe autoimmune or active immune-mediated disease requiring steroids or other immunosuppressive treatments.

 - Prior allogeneic/autologous bone marrow or solid organ transplantation with some exceptions if occurred more than 5 years ago.

-- Subject has positive viral serology as defined in protocol.
+- Participant has positive viral serology as defined in protocol.

 - Has known psychiatric or substance abuse disorders.